 Over my many years of blogging, I have seen numerous food trends.

 I am here today to totally embrace the Etole craze that is going on now.
 We aren't just seeing people enjoy the dish itself but also seeing a rise in people using the seasoning.
 Trader Joe's even came out with an "Everything But the Elote" seasoning blend.

-It’s time for my own spin on Etole with this easy to make Elote Creamed Corn.
-I combine the flavors of the Mexcian street food into a bowl of delicious corn that can be made whether or not fresh corn is in season.
+It's time for my own spin on Etole with this easy to make Elote Skillet Creamed Corn.
+I combine the flavors of the popular street food into a bowl of delicious corn that can be made whether or not fresh corn is in season.

 In case you were wondering Elote means "tender cob."

 Here is what you will need from the store to make this dish.
 There are different ways to make it and we offer you some substitutions.